adambyle/ultima/Development Guide/Contributing.md

 1. A `zip` file containing the map.
 2. The name you would like to give the map (you may ask me for suggestions).
 3. A summary of the items and mechanics of the map.
+I will code in these mechanics myself and reserve the right to modify them for balance purposes.